danielvoicu136/gameplay_cstrike_war3re/README.md

-This is an unofficial update for Warcraft War3FT as Counter-Strike Mod
+This is Warcraft as Counter-Strike Mod
-- Maintenance Updates
+- Select the race you preffer , each with different magic powers and eliminate your oponents
+- Race maximum level 25
+- Experience progression is balanced
+- Skill maximum level 7 (each level enpower the skill)
-- New Level Max 25 and Ultimate Max Level 4 (each level reduce cooldown)
+- Ultimate maximum level 4 (each level decrease cooldown)
-- New Shop, Items, Loot Items
-- New Race
+- Buy magic items with money $
+- Lose magic items on death in loot box
+- More races soon ...
+- More maintenance updates soon ...